 The non-distributable retained earnings represent the unallocated surplus from the non-Par fund.
-In accordance with Section 43(2) of the Insurance Act, 1996, the unallocated surplus is only available for distribution to the shareholder upon approval/recommendation by the Appointed Actuary.
+In accordance with Section 83 of the FSA, the unallocated surplus is only available for distribution to the shareholders upon approval/recommendation by the Appointed Actuary.